Whangārei Communities Fund

 • Draft – prepare your project or activity proposal and budget.

-• Get advice - contact the Community Funding Coordinator if you are new to applying or need advice on your application.
+• Get advice – contact the Community Funding Coordinator if you need advice on your application.

-• Check criteria and tips - read our Funding Guide for full criteria and tips for applying.
+• Check criteria and tips – read our application guide below for full criteria and tips for applying.

 Step 2.Gather documents